dp-wu/WarCraft_Ex/Prep/README.md

 ## **Description:**

 There are two tribes in the world.
 The headquarter of Red tribe is in the west of the world and the Blue tribe’s is in the east.
-There are n cities between these two headquarters, denoted as:
+There are n cities between these two headquarters, denoted as: <br />
 Red headquarter -City 1 - City 2 - City 3, …  - City n -Blue headquarter